psurge1/console_graphing_calculator/README.md

-## Properties
+## Graph Properties

+### Properties Function
 ```python
 self.properties()
 ```

-returns the slope, y intercept, x intercept, and scale (if applicable) of the given equation
+returns the slope, y intercept, x intercept, and scale (if applicable) of the given linear equation

 ### Slope

 ```python
 self.m
 ```

+returns the slope of the given linear equation

 ### Y Intercept